EarthyScience/SubglobalSensitivityAnalysis.jl/README.md

 Setup arguments and call the main function [`estimate_subglobal_sobol_indices`](https://bgctw.github.io/SubglobalSensitivityAnalysis.jl/dev/reference/#SubglobalSensitivityAnalysis.estimate_subglobal_sobol_indices), as described in the example doctest.

-## Foreign dependencies
+## Handle foreign dependencies
 This Julia package depends on `RCall.jl` and the `sensitivity` R package.
-If the R package is missing, this Julia package will try to automatically install it into an temporary R library path and has to do it on each new R session.
+If the R package is missing, this Julia package will try to automatically install it into a R session specific library and has to do it on each new R session.

 In order to permanently install the `sensitivity` package into one's R user library
 execute: